Importing a vehicle

 To find a company to transport your vehicle, you can visit the list of CBSA-approved Free and Secure Trade Program carriers or look for carrier companies in the yellow pages of the local telephone book under "Transport Services" or "Shipping."

-The carrier transporting your vehicle must deliver a written report to the CBSA including specific information about the vehicle and a list of personal goods inside it.
+The carrier transporting your vehicle must deliver an electronic report to the CBSA prior to arrival that includes specific information about the vehicle and a list of personal goods inside it.
+For more information, you can refer to the eManifest website and Memorandum D12-3-1.

 At the Canadian border